Brianna’s Stage 2B ALK+ ALCL Non-Hodgkin’s Lymphoma Story

 Honestly, suck it up and just do it.
 You have to be an advocate for yourself.
 You can tell your nurse if something is going on.
 We have patients sometimes who hide symptoms they’re having because they don’t want to go through more tests.
 That’s the worst thing you can do.
 It delays your care.

 If you’re feeling too sick or scared to stand up for yourself, find someone who can do it for you.
-That can be a nurse you have a bond with, a family member, friend, or anyone advocate for you.
+That can be a nurse you have a bond with, a family member, friend or anyone [who can] advocate for you.